2023 Unofficial Rules

 Angler, Crew and Boat Requirements

 A final registration, captains meeting and kickoff party will take place from 4:30 to 9:30 p.m. on Oct.
-16 at the Playa Grande Resort.
+15 at the Playa Grande Resort.
 Every registered angler must provide a fishing license to be eligible.
 All teams that are preregistered and teams needing to register must send at least one representative to obtain tournament credentials and the team captain's bag.
-All anglers and boat captains must attend the scheduled angler/captains meeting at 7:30 p.m. on Oct.
-16 at the Playa Grande Resort Beachside Terrace.
+All anglers and boat captains must attend the scheduled angler/captains meeting at 7:30 p.m. on Oct.15 at the Playa Grande Resort Beachside Terrace.
 If they do not attend, they accept and agree to be bound by all instructions and/or rule changes made in writing or orally during that meeting.
 In an effort to maximize participation, registrations will be accepted until 7:29 a.m. on Oct.
-17. Without exception, each boat must have on board one designated boat captain and at least one designated mate.
-There is a limit of six registered anglers per boat in this tournament.
-All anglers must provide a digital copy of their fishing license.
+16. Without exception, each boat must have on board one designated boat captain and at least one designated mate.
+All anglers must provide a copy of their fishing license.
 If a team has an angler drop out, an additional angler can be signed on if he/she registers and pays the tournament committee $100 BEFORE the start of that day's fishing.
 Designated captains and mates can also be registered anglers.
 Boats may receive aid from other boats due to mechanical failure.
 Teams and boats are NOT allowed to receive assistance in landing or releasing fish.
 Teams are allowed to change boats but must inform the tournament director and check out prior to going fishing.
 All fish to be weighed must be brought to the designated Marina Fundadores Weigh Station and removed from the registered boat.
 All participants must exercise good and courteous sportsmanship whether at the dock, under way or fishing.